 Fifty-seven District 196 students were selected by audition to participate in state honor choirs for grades 7-10 sponsored by the American Choral Directors’ Association of Minnesota.

-Cedar Park, Diamond Path and Glacier Hills elementary schools received a 2020 School of Excellence Award, and Oak Ridge Elementary was named a 2020 School of Distinction.
+Cedar Park, Diamond Path and Glacier Hills elementary schools received a 2020 School of Excellence Award, and Echo Park and Oak Ridge Elementary were named a 2020 School of Distinction.